-The student activity fee includes the fees for student government and other student activities and organizations including the college newspapers the Vanguard and Nightcall, use of athletic equipment and campus facilities, admission to certain social and cultural events, and maintenance of the Student Center.
+The student activity fee includes the fees for student government and other student activities and organizations including the college newspapers the Vanguard, use of athletic equipment and campus facilities, admission to certain social and cultural events, and maintenance of the Student Center.

 Referendum to create USG

 USG Constitution and Bylaws

 Article XVI SAF

 CUNY General Manual